-Persons with no other medical events for 2001 are not included on this event-level file but are represented on the 2001 MEPS person-level file.
-A codebook for this data file is provided in files H55CB.PDF and H55CB.ASP.
+Persons with no outpatient visit events for 2001 are not included on this file but are represented on the 2001 MEPS person-level file.
+A codebook for the data file is provided in files H55CB.PDF and H55CB.ASP.

-Each record includes the following: type of medical item obtained; flat fee information; imputed sources of payment; total payment and total charge for the medical item; and a full-year person-level weight.
+Each outpatient visit record includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; and a full-year person-level weight.

-Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics File using the unique person identifier, DUPERSID, to append personlevel information, such as demographic or health insurance characteristics, to each record.
-Please see section 5.0 for details on how to merge MEPS data files.
+Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics, such as demographic or health insurance characteristics, to each record.
+Outpatient visit events on this file can also be linked to the MEPS 2001 Medical Conditions File and to the MEPS 2001 Prescribed Medicines File.
+Please see Section 5.0 for details on how to merge MEPS data files.